Stuart Forster lists the recipe for a classic cocktail providing details of how to make an Alabama Slammer.

 Until last year I’d never tried an Alabama Slammer.
 That changed when I stayed at The Hope and Anchor at South Ferriby in Lincolnshire.
 It was one of the drinks on the gastropub’s cocktail list.
 I drank one before dinner and was impressed.

-I’d seen the Alabama Slammer listed in books of cocktail recipes but never previously on drinks menus in the bars that I visit.
+I’d previously seen the Alabama Slammer listed in books of cocktail recipes but never previously on drinks menus in the bars that I visit.
 This is a drink that fell out of fashion after its popularity peaked in the 1970s.
-It features Southern comfort, almond liqueur, gin and orange juice.
+It features Southern Comfort, almond liqueur, gin and orange juice.

 - It’s easy to make

 - It tastes delicious

 - It’s punchy